symbol/symbol-docs/source/concepts/cryptography.rst

 * The 160-bit hash of the account's public key.
 * The 4 byte checksum, to allow the quick recognition of mistyped addresses.

-The following steps are performed to `convert a public key <https://github.com/nemtech/catapult-server/blob/master/src/catapult/model/Address.cpp#L50>`_ to an address:
+The following steps are performed to |implementation-public-key-address|:

 .. code-block:: cpp